YSZhuoyang/go-dispatcher/README.md

         disp.Dispatch(&myJob{...})

-5. Finalize job dispatcher and wait until all jobs are done
+5. Wait until all jobs are done and return workers back to the global worker pool

         disp.Finalize()

-6. Optional: Wait until all job dispatchers are finalized and destroy the global worker pool.
+6. Optional: wait until all job dispatchers are finalized and destroy the global worker pool.

         dispatcher.DestroyWorkerPoolGlobal()